pawelmhm/pawelmhm.github.io/_posts/2016-04-22-asyncio-aiohttp.markdown

 {% endhighlight %}

-Notice usage of asuncio.gather(), this collects bunch of Future objects in one place and waits for all of them to finish.
+Notice usage of [`asyncio.gather()`](https://docs.python.org/3/library/asyncio-task.html#asyncio.gather), this collects bunch of Future objects in one place and waits for all of them to finish.

 ### Common gotchas

-now let's simulate learning and let's make mistake in above script and try to debug it, this should be really helpful for demonstration purposes.
+Now let's simulate real process of learning and let's make mistake in above script and try to debug it, this should be really helpful for demonstration purposes.

-Let's break our fetch() function
+This is how sample broken async function looks like:

 {% highlight python %}
 # WARNING!
 BROKEN CODE DO NOT COPY PASTE